upendrabhattarai/2023.11.01.CommandLineBasics/README.md

   ```bash
   ls -a
   ```
-  You will see all the files and folders those were hidden and starts with `.`
+  You will see all the files and folders that were hidden and start with `.`

 </details>